AgentMC/Sao18/Translate/En/PR-III-01.md

 At the moment both sides contacted, shock waves were generated that seemed to cause the space to distort again, and shaken the machine dragon.
 The blue-violet electric light crawls through the void, letting the image board dazzle.

-Already, Suteica could not speak because of surprise.
+Already, Stika could not speak because of surprise.

 _To activate secret mystery technique which should be used only for the seven highest-ranking matching machines twice at the same time?
 To take Abyssal • Horror's full power attack, to which Destroyer Dragon's crew can not compete against, by just one person?
 I can not believe that such swordsmen exist, even among Centoria's founders._